rbettini/webapp/README.md

 #############################################################

+## Starting the infrastructure provisioning

-- Download "Vagrantfile" file on your computer.
+- Download "Vagrantfile" file on your computer (https://github.com/rbettini/webapp/blob/master/vagrant/Vagrantfile)
-- In the same directory where vagrantfile have been saved, open CMD (Windows) or Bash (Linux) and execute these commands bellow, in a sequence:
+- Create a directory to run vagrant and execute the command bellow in a CMD terminal (or Bash Linux):

   vagrant init

+- Replace the Vagrantfile by the Vagrantfile that you have been downloaded.
+- Execute this another command in a CMD terminal (or Bash Linux):

   vagrant up